Sacusa/os161/design/asst-design.md

 The file table has been implemented inside the proc structure as an array of file handles.
 The following methods are provided to operate on it:

 1. __int proc_addfile(struct file_handle *fh)__: This finds an available file descriptor and assigns it to the given file handle.
-The file descriptor is returned.
-If the table is full, its size is doubled and the first free index is used.
+The file descriptor is returned. proc_setfile() is used for actually setting the value in the file table.
 If no index is available (a rare case), -1 is returned.

 1. __struct file_handle *proc_remfile(int fd)__: Given a file descriptor, it returns the associated file handle and frees up the file descriptor.
 The file descriptors are recycled, i.e. they can be reused later for some other file.

+1. __int proc_setfile(int fd, struct file_handle *fh)__: Sets the file descriptor 'fd' to point to file 'fh'.
+If fd is beyond the current table's size, table's size is doubled until it becomes greater than 'fd', after which 'fd' is set.
+Returns 0 on success, error code otherwise.

 ### 2. File Handle